Charlotte Furth: Early life and education

 Charlotte Davis was born in Charlottesville, Virginia, and raised in Chapel Hill, North Carolina, the daughter of Lambert Davis and Isabella Davis.
 She earned a bachelor's degree in French literature from the University of North Carolina in 1954.
 She completed doctoral studies in Chinese history at Stanford University in 1965, the same year her younger child was born.

 Career

 Furth taught history for 23 years at the California State University, Long Beach (CSULB), until 1989, and then for 18 more years at the University of Southern California (USC).
 In 1972 she was awarded a Guggenheim Fellowship.
 She taught at Beijing University in 1981 and 1982, one of the first American Fulbright fellows admitted to teach in China after the Cultural Revolution.
+She was awarded the 2001 Margaret W. Rossiter History of Women in Science Prize for her book A Flourishing Yin: Gender in China’s Medical History, 960-1665 (1999).
 She retired with emeritus status from USC in 2008.
 In 2012 she was honored by the Association for Asian Studies with an award for her "distinguished contributions to Asian Studies."